 AwwaRF sponsored a study to examine the long-term performance of PVC water pipes.
 Key points from the research paper are summarized in "AwwaRF Looks At PVC Pipes Long-Term Performance."

-A fact sheet summarizing PVC Pressure Pipe Standards.
+A fact sheet summarizing PVC Pressure Pipe Standards for Water Mains.

 Thrust restraint is needed to address changes in diameter or direction.
 The Thrust Restraint Calculator enables engineers and designers to quickly determine the thrust restraint needs for PVC piping systems.
 The PVC pipe industry offers a full line of thrust restraint products to meet every project need.
 Please contact one of our Regional Engineers for specific product and design questions.